 Success.
 Growth.
 Abundance.
 Results.
 Excellence.

 These are things we set out to achieve in life.
-Whether it is at work, in our relationships, with our health, in our fitness regime or with our friends, we do our best to achieve peak results.
-We want to be our best and live our best life.
+Whether it is at work, in our relationships, with our health, in our fitness regime, or with our friends, we do our best to achieve peak results.
+We want to achieve excellence in life.

 Like you, I’m a passionate advocate for excellence.
 I love being the best I can be and being the best at what I do.
 You know the feeling of satisfaction when you achieve something you set out to accomplish?
 I feel that as well.
 It reminds me that as long as we set out to achieve something, we will achieve it.

-After years of pursuing and studying excellence, I have learned several key, timeless tips to achieve excellence.
+After years of pursuing and studying excellence, I have learned several key, timeless tips to achieve excellence in life.
 These tips have continuously brought in results in whatever goal I seek.
-For one, they’ve helped successfully develop my passion into a full-time career within a short span of 1.5 years.
+For one, they’ve helped successfully develop my passion into a full-time career.
 My blog, The Personal Excellence Blog, is read by thousands of people every day and has been featured on prominent media such as CNN.
-I’ve founded my training school, The School of Personal Excellence, where I coach and train individuals to achieve excellence in life.
+I’ve founded my training school, The School of Personal Excellence, where I coach and train individuals to achieve excellence in their lives.

 1. Have a goal